-- Please make sure that you have your mobile phone on, so we can contact you. - 2 We will discharge your friend or family member into your care.
+- Please make sure that you have your mobile phone on, so we can contact you. - We will discharge your friend or family member into your care.
 Please collect them from the Sight Foundation Theatre waiting room on level three, and escort them back to your car, or a taxi that you will ride in together.
-We do not recommend using public transport after surgery. - 3 Please make sure that you review their post-operative discharge sheet.

-Stay with them on the night of their surgery.
+We do not recommend using public transport after surgery. - 3 Please make sure that you review their post-operative discharge sheet. - Stay with them on the night of their surgery.

-5 They may also need help and/or a reminder to put their eye drops in.
+They may also need help and/or a reminder - They may also need help and/or a reminder to put their eye drops in.
 This video from our website will guide you through what to do.
 Please make sure you watch it, many people use eyedrops incorrectly and it is an important part of their post-surgical care.

-- They will usually be ready to go home three or four hours after you drop them off.
-Our nursing team will contact you about 30 minutes before their expected discharge time. - If you have any concerns about the health 2 of your friend of family member, please let a staff member know immediately.
-If you think they're deteriorating after you get them home, please contact the after hours number on their post-operative instruction sheet, or if it is an emergency, contact 000.

-A support person cannot be someone who is cognitively impaired (e.g. diagnosed with dementia) or who is physically frail.
-This is because the patient will probably have an eyepatch on one eye, that will affect their depth perception, and increase their risk of falling.

-It is important that your friend or family member are cared for by a capable, trusted person.
+- They will usually be ready to go home two to three hours after you drop them off.
+Our nursing team will contact you about 30 minutes before their expected discharge time. - 2 If you have any concerns about the health of your friend or family member, please let a staff member know immediately.
+Speak up for safety!
+If you think they're deteriorating after you get them home, please contact the after hours number on their post-operative instruction sheet, or if it is an emergency, contact 000. - A support person cannot be someone who is cognitively impaired (e.g. diagnosed with dementia) or who is physically frail.
+This is because the patient will probably have an eyepatch on one eye, that will affect their depth perception, and increase their risk of falling. - It is important that your friend or family member are cared for by a capable, trusted person.
 The medication used to sedate them during the surgery, may also impair their judgment.
-You need to make sure that they do not drive, work machinery or sign important documents for 24 hours afterwards.
+You need to make sure that they do not drive, work machinery or sign important documents for 24 hours afterwards, even if they feel fine.
 Please be aware that they may not realise they're impaired.
 We have made a video that explains this in more detail.